Ceefax: Pages from Ceefax

 Pages from Ceefax was a selection of content from the Ceefax service and normally only shown in the absence of any other programming.
-It consisted of selected Ceefax pages which were transmitted as an ordinary TV picture which was viewable on any receiver.
+It consisted of selected Ceefax pages transmitted as an ordinary TV picture, viewable on any receiver.
 Audio accompaniment consisted of stock music or sometimes a discontinuous tone.
 The limited set of rolling pages shown on Pages from Ceefax had been accessible at any time of day on teletext-equipped televisions on page 198 (BBC1) and 298 (BBC2), moving to page 196 in November 1992 and to page 152 in November 1996.

 Content

-Initially the in-vision broadcasts featured a variety of different topics - news, sport, weather and BBC TV listings.
+Initially, the in-vision broadcasts featured a variety of different topics – news, sport, weather and BBC TV listings were always included.
 Other topics would be included from time to time, such as financial news, travel news, a recipe and information about the BBC.
-In late 1989 the Ceefax service was relaunched as a news-focused service and the in-vision sequence became a news only service plus a weather forecast.
+In late 1989 the Ceefax service was relaunched as a news-focused service and the in-vision sequence became a news-only service plus a weather forecast.
 A headline page for business, sport and travel reappeared in 1992.